ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 ## Looking for help or more features? {#support}
 Set-OutlookSignatures is very well documented, which inevitably brings with it a lot of content.

+Visit our help and support center to find out more:
+- The detailed feature set and a comparison with peers
+- Requirements and configuration options
+- Best practices and FAQ
+- How to get first-class support

-If you are looking for someone with experience who can quickly train you and assist with evaluation, planning, implementation and ongoing operations: Our partner <a href="https://explicitconsulting.at">ExplicIT Consulting</a> offers first-class [professional support](/support), and their <a href="/benefactorcircle"><span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle add-on</span></a> adds more enterprise-grade features.
+The <a href="/benefactorcircle"><span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle add-on</span></a> adds even more enterprise-grade features to Set-OutlookSignatures.

 <p>
   <div class="buttons">
-    <a href="/support" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-color: LawnGreen">Support</a>
+    <a href="/support" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-color: LawnGreen">Help and Support</a>
     <a href="/benefactorcircle" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-image: linear-gradient(160deg, darkgoldenrod, goldenrod, palegoldenrod, goldenrod, darkgoldenrod); text-shadow: 0 2px 2px palegoldenrod;">The Benefactor Circle add-on</a>
   </div>
 </p>